epics-base/pvaPy/documentation/streamingFramework.md

 $ pvapy-hpc-consumer --input-channel pvapy:image --control-channel consumer:*:control --status-channel consumer:*:status --output-channel consumer:*:output --processor-file /local/sveseli/BDP/DEMO/hpcAdImageProcessorExample.py --processor-class HpcAdImageProcessor --report-period 10 --log-level debug --n-consumers 2 --distributor-updates 1
 ```

-This command will request distributor plugin to give one sequential update to each
+This command will direct the distributor plugin to give one sequential update to each
 of its clients.

 On terminal 2, generate images: